NSLS2/xsecurelock/README-NSLS2.md

 ## No Blank
 Passing the option `--enable-no-blank` causes the locker to be "transparant".
-This is acomplished by never raising the blanker and screensaver windows although they are there.
+This is acomplished by never raising the blanker and screensaver windows although they are still mapped.
 The screensaver process is still run, so a lock icon (for example) can be shown when the screensaver is run.